ylxdzsw/decon/readme.md

 1. Decon is implemented syntactically, so all `shift`s must lexically appear in the body of `#[reset]`.
 One may however use macros to split the body of the `#[reset]` function.
-Alternative implementations typically catch stack unwinding, which does not have this restriction.
+Alternative implementations typically catch stack unwinding, which don't have this restriction.
-2. Decon's AST traversing order is undefined, meaning if there are multiple `shift`s in a single statement, the order of continuation may differ from the actual execution.
+2. Decon's AST traversing order is undefined, i.e. if there are multiple `shift`s in a single statement, the order of continuations may differ from the actual execution order.
 Spliting such statements by `let`s is highly recommened.